laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 This is a satisfying result from a gameplay perspective because the attacker still finds use of most options, even if it's just occasionally.
 However, the risks for switch 4 and step in 2 turn out to be too risky to justify using them.
 The defender even finds themselves wanting to occasionally use a slow launching move sometimes to stop a step in, even though it's risking eating a counter hit combo from the attacking options from switch stance.
-Even in this simple model, we get a game that's already pretty complicated to reason about.
+Even in this simple model, we get a game that's already pretty complicated to reason about, so there's a lot of room for room for players to explore.

 Overall, to an outside observer, the majority result is the defender still mostly just standing there and the attacker seemingly futilely smashing mid attacks into a standing guard.
-But at least the attacker has 2 usable mids, switch 2 and step in 1+2!.
+But at least the attacker has 2 usable mids, switch 2 and now step in 1+2!.
 But I hope that it's at least clear that there's actually a lot of mind games going on underneath.

-The results also match what I end up doing in actual play.
-I tend to phase out switch 1 if the defender shows they'll launch punish it, and I generally don't do step in 2 unless I just _know_ my opponent is going to duck.
-However, I tend to use step in 1+2 _even more_ than this for its frame advantage
+So how does this influence actual play?
+I think it mostly matches what I see in actual play, given the model I've laid here.
+Some things I can think of compared to my actual play experience:

+* I probably use switch 1 and 3 much more often than only 5% each.
+But if I see that my opponent will launch punish and low parry combo these options consistently on each right guess (which I assume here), I probably would decrease their use to around the rates here.
+* I probably use step in 3 and step in 4 even more than this.
+There's benefits to the moves outside of just raw damage as presented here (such as frame advantage, a concept I'll visit in the future).
-(which is a concept that doesn't affect this model here, but I'll cover this in my follow up to this) and switch 4 because of its wall bounce (I mention this in the next section) and defenders hardly capitalize on the float combo at the level I play at.
+* I use switch 4 over switch 2 quite often.
+This is due to its damage potential in particular situations (e.g. near a wall, I mention this in the next section) and people hardly do a full float combo in the level I play at.
+But if I imagine switch 2/4 being interchangeable mid options, doing a mid option out of switch 40% of the time makes sense.
+* If I think that a defender is going to try to jab around 15% of the time, I feel like I would try to counter hit with switch 1 more than 5% of the time.
+Interestingly, none of the other attacker options that have non-zero probability beat a jab out-right.
+I guess the risk of getting a switch 1 launch punished is too high, and the mixup from step in with the 3 or 1+2 is good enough of an alternative.

 ## Other things to look at later